torqueforge/shopify-2018-ottawa/instructor_docs/outline.md

   Each line has a trailing 'that'.
 This final, trailing 'that' separates the actor from the action.
   * Mix up actors ('the priest'), modifiers ('all shaven and shorn') and actions ('the married').
   Not every line has a modifier, assume the modifier is '' if it doesn't exist.

-I don't have new refactorings for these variants, but some examples are in the old house\_x\_old\_exploration branch.

 ### Course Summary
 Stop them at 3:30 to do a summary.